Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 19. If you encounter errors, make corrections and **re-run** the checking script until you receive a congratulations message, then you can proceed.

-In the next investigation, you will learn to use the **exit** statement to **terminate the execution of a shell script** if not run with the properly number of arguments.

 **Answer INVESTIGATION 3 observations / questions in your lab log book.**

 ## Investigation 4: Converting images from the command line with a script